-Goal setting is a powerful process that allows you to formulate a plan for achieving everything you want out of your life and your career.
+Goal setting is a powerful process that allows you to formulate a plan for achieving everything you want out of your life.

-Following the 11 steps outlined below will enable you to focus your energy, and avoid wasting valuable time and resources in areas that are not in alignment with your life and career goals.
+Following the 10 steps outlined below will enable you to focus your energy, and avoid wasting valuable time and resources in areas that are not in alignment with your goals.

 - Be specific about what you want.

 The more specific you are about what you want to achieve, the more likely it is that you will achieve it.
-By knowing exactly what you want the outcome to be, it is also much easier it is to stay on track and not get distracted.
+By knowing exactly what you want the outcome to be and why you want it (ie: how you will benefit from it), it is easier it is to stay on track and not get distracted.